shardullavekar/android-sdk/ReadMe.md

     </application>
 ```

-If your application already has a custom application class defined.
-Add the following line to `onCreate()` method of that custom application class.
+What if there is a custom `Application` class already.
+Then, add the following line to `onCreate()` method of that custom application class.
 ```Java
     @Override
         public void onCreate() {